-The town was a steamboat stop which began sometime in the mid-1820s.
+The town was a steamboat stop that began sometime in the mid-1820s.
 Mr. Van Deusen sold his claim to Mr. Nimrod Phillips, many of whose descendants are still residents of Pike County.
 By 1832, the site was referred to as Phillips' Ferry.

 |Steamboat at Griggsville Landing.
 Photograph by O.W.
 Taylor 1915.|